kiransalve/Power-BI/Learn with Gigs/Questions.md

 premium by capacity - you pay for dedicated capacity and then many users (free also) can consume content till capacity

+it has limit of storage per license 100 TB

+can make paginated reports